activitypods/activitypods/docs/src/content/docs/tutorials/create-your-first-social-app.md

 ![](../../../assets/local-fuseki-front.png)

 :::note
-If there is a problem, in particular if the second link is not working, you can access the Pod provider backend with this command `make attach-activitypods-cli`.
+If there is a problem, in particular if the second link is not working, you can access the Pod provider backend with this command `make attach-activitypods`.
 This will give you access to ActivityPods' Moleculer CLI.
 [Moleculer](https://moleculer.services/) is the microservice framework that all ActivityPods services run on.
 If there are errors, they will be displayed here.
 :::

 ## Launch the backend